sn99/Optimizing-linux/README.md

 2. `sudo systemctl daemon-reload`

 3. `sudo systemctl enable fstrim.timer`

 ## Changing boot parameters

 **Important:** I usually like disabling `mitigations`, but then again, I am on `AMD` based CPU and do not have `Meltdown` only `Spectre`, I do not run an unknown script, and even if I have to, I use containers and firefox with `noscript` and a few other security add-ons.
-Nonetheless, if you understand the security concerns, you can disable it and see a substantial boost in performance.
+Nonetheless, if you understand the security concerns, you can disable it and see a significant boost in performance.

 1.